imbo/imbo-zf2-module/README.markdown

 The module has some configuration options that you will need to set, and all options are under the `imboModule` key in the configuration array.

 ### Client configuration
-To configure the ImboClient instance you need to specify one or more hosts and a public and private key pair:
+To configure the ImboClient instance you need to specify one or more hosts, a user and a public/private key pair:

 ```php
 return array(